KolibriOS/kolibrios/programs/system/MyKey/trunk/ReadMe.txt

    in the lower text field - parametrs have to be passed to program.

   ToDo:
 a.
-Load and save of configuration file will be implemented in the next version.
+Delete hotkeys.
 b.
-Delete hotkeys.
-c.
 Change hotkeys that are already set.

-Version number: 0.1
+Version number: 0.2

 ==Author==
 Asper